motomechatronics/amr_pallet_trucks/README.md

 </p>

 <h4 align="center">
-Figure 3.5: result pressing the disengagement bin, the recycling bin and the go to empty bin buttons.
+Figure 3.5: result of pressing the disengagement bin, the recycling bin and the go to empty bin buttons.
 </h4>

 - press the **fork the bin** button, the expected result is shown in figure 3.6.